-As you can see, interviewers do not want to hear your philosophy about handling stressful situations.
-They want to hear about real stressful situations from your past.
+Interviewers do not want to hear your philosophy about stressful situations.
+They want to hear about real stressful situations that you experienced in the past.

 Let’s face it.
 School is a stressful environment.
-To work with people is stressful in general and to work with children is sometimes even nerve racking… However, as a good applicant for assistant principal position, you should be able to cope with stress.
+To work with people is stressful in general, and to work with children is sometimes nerve racking….
+However, as a good applicant for assistant principal role, you should be able to cope with stress.

 Do not hesitate to admit it

-We are human beings.
-While some of us might be able to avoid stressful situations (at least most of the time), it’s impossible to avoid it completely, especially in places like schools.
-That’s why you should tell that you experienced stressful situations in the past.
-What more, you can talk not only about your own stress, but also about the stress children felt, and how you helped them to cope with it… To the most stressful situations belongs:
+We are humans.
+While some of us might be able to avoid stressful situations (at least most of the time), it’s impossible to avoid them completely, especially in schools.
+That’s why you should admit that you experienced stressful situations in the past.
+What’s more, you can talk not only about your own stress, but also about the stress children felt, and how you helped them to deal with it… To the most stressful situations belongs: